grapajaneedi/simple-crud-laravel-project/readme.md

-# Yaraku Web Developer Assignment - Book List Application
+# Laravel - Book List Application
 This web application is a **Book List** that allows users to manage a collection of books.
 <div style="display: flex;">